 Partisan Prohibition Historical Society Award Recipients

 Nominations should be sent to the Secretary of the PPHS, James Hedges, Box 212, Needmore, Pennsylvania 17238.
 Supporting documents should include a photograph (if of an individual nominee), a brief biography, and a summary of the reasons for the nomination.
-The winner will be chosen by ballot of Society members and will be announced in the summer of 2006.
+Winners will be chosen by ballot of Society members.

 Some previous awardees include: Maine Woman's Christian Temperance Union (for preserving the Neal Dow home), Argonia & Western Sumter County (Kansas) Historical Society (for making a museum of the Dora Salter house), Michigan Historical Collections (for their Prohibition Party archive), Sarah Ward (for her 125th anniversary history of the WCTU), and Roger Storms (founder of the Society).